mahmoud/words/drafts/wmaap.md

 Still doesn't seem like a big deal?
 When one of the biggest websites in the world offers free hosting, free infrastructure, a free platform, it's a big deal.
+Wikipedia's storage and bandwidth, combined with a powerful user system, comprises a formidable platform.

 Wikipedia is a Wikimedia-run wiki.
 Last I checked, Wikipedia was the 5th most trafficked website in the world.
 Bigger than Amazon, bigger